saferinsulin/education/cases3.md

 const questions = [
   {
-    text: "What is the capital of France?",
+    text: "You are caring for a 48-year-old female patient who is recovering following a sub arachnoid haemorrhage.
+She has not yet passed a swallow assessment and remains enterally fed.
+She is known to have type 2 diabetes and normally takes metformin, empagliflozin and Lantus 10 units at home.
+Since admission she has required insulin to maintain blood glucose between 6-10mmol/l and she has been established on Humulin M3 20 units at start and 8 hours into her feed.
+She is prescribed a 20 hour feed starting at 2pm.
+You check a blood glucose before the start of the feed at 2pm and it is 4.6mmol/l.

+What should you do?",
     image: "https://upload.wikimedia.org/wikipedia/commons/e/e6/Paris_as_seen_from_the_Tour_Saint-Jacques_2011_03.jpg",
     answers: [
-      { text: "Berlin", explanation: "Nope — that’s the capital of Germany.", correct: false }, { text: "Madrid", explanation: "Not quite — that’s Spain’s capital.", correct: false }, { text: "Paris ✅", explanation: "Correct!
-Paris is the capital of France.", correct: true }
+      { text: "Give IV glucose", explanation: "Whilst the blood glucose is below target range and close the hypoglycaemic range, the import question here would be whether it's falling.
+If the most recent glucose was, for example 9.4mmol/l then this would constitute looming hypoglycaemia.
+She's not hypo yet but she will be.
+Correcting glucose at 4.6mmol/l would then be the right thing to do.
+In this case though this result may just reflect a pre-feed level that is too low and starting feed will likely cause it to rise quickly", correct: false }, { text: "Hold the insulin and start the feed", explanation: "Not quite", correct: false }, { text: "Give the insulin and start the feed ✅", explanation: "Correct!", correct: true }
     ]
   },
   {